-Borscht, I declare as a cultural phenom.
+Borscht is a cultural phenomenon.
 Borscht is a soup or even a stew loaded with vegetables.
-It is loaded with flavor, and because of all the vegetables it is rich in nutrients.
-The dish itself is a great option for both Vegan and Meat lovers alike.
-Classically it is topped with sour cream and dill for garnish.
+It is packed with flavor, and due to its abundance of vegetables, it is rich in nutrients.
+The dish itself is an excellent option for both Vegan and Meat lovers alike.
+Classically, it is topped with sour cream and dill for garnish.

-However greek yogurt, particularly fage 0% sugar, fat is a great alternative that provides a creamy texture to this without the added fat and calories.
+However, Greek yogurt, particularly Fage 0% sugar, fat, is a great alternative that provides a creamy texture to this without the added fat and calories.
 While I have always been intrigued by borscht, the mystique of it has kept me from partaking until now.
-This happens to be in the 3rd week of the Russian invasion of the Ukraine.
+This happens to be in the 3rd week of the Russian invasion of Ukraine.

-While there are many folks raising money.
-This particular California restaurant has peeked my interest as they have raised money for the Ukranian people.
-Sonomas bar and bottle, check out this article.
+While many people are raising money, this particular California restaurant has piqued my interest, as they have raised funds for the Ukrainian people.
+Sonoma’s Bar and Bottle: Check out this article.

 What is Borscht?

-In this recipe, I have prepared the components going into the recipe in a small dice fashion in efforts to make it appealing to eat.
+In this recipe, I have prepared the components in a small dice format to make them more appealing to eat.
 Shredded vegetables serve some.
-Some folks may offer that the diced vegetables have no purpose in borscht.
-If you are one of those you will not like this recipe.
+Some folks may argue that the diced vegetables have no purpose in borscht.
+If you are one of those, you will not like this recipe.

 How to make your Borscht Vegan

 Borscht vegan?
-Absolutely, borscht is a wonderful vegan dish.
-The way borscht is made it is layered with lots of flavors.
-The creamy richness of potato, onions, garlic, carrots, vinegar, and beets.
-I am always looking for vegan ideas that I can enjoy either as vegan or with meat.
-This was an easy dish that transcends the likes of both the vegan and the meat eater.
+Borscht is an excellent vegan dish.
+The way borscht is made, it is layered with lots of flavors—the creamy richness of potato, onions, garlic, carrots, vinegar, and beets.
+I am always looking for vegan ideas that I can enjoy either as a vegan or with meat.
+This was an easy dish that appealed to both vegans and meat-eaters alike.

-Once this was done I blended some roasted beets directly into the thickened stock and then thinned it out more with vegetable stock.
-There is still no meat in this dish to this point.
+Once this was done, I blended some roasted beets directly into the thickened stock and then diluted it further with vegetable stock.
+There is still no meat in this dish at this point.

-If you follow the recipe, I sauteed diced cabbage, onions, potato until they were tender.
-I added diced roasted beets and white navy beans.
-I seasoned with salt and pepper and more dill.
+If you follow the recipe, I sauteed diced cabbage, onions, and potatoes until they were tender.
+I added chopped roasted beets and white navy beans.
+I seasoned it with salt, pepper, and more dill.

 These items were placed in a bowl with the thickened stock on top, garnished with dill.
 Still delicious, you could also garnish with navy beans.